railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    If you are managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
-   The sale carried out by the order can be allocated to the project so that profitability calculations can be made.
+   The sales carried out by the order can be allocated to the project so that profitability calculations can be made.

 Once the information has been entered, you can enter data for the order lines.
-To do that, create a new order line as shown in the figure :ref:`fig-slinf`:
+To do that, create a new order line as shown in the figure :ref:`fig-slinf`.

 .. _fig-slinf: